don4rolex/contacts/README.md

 3. Standalone jar for the application can be generated with `./mvnw clean package`.
 The jar file can be executed using `java -jar target/contacts-0.0.1-SNAPSHOT.jar`

 The `./mvnw ...` commands should be executed in the root directory of the project.

+## CI Pipeline
+A simple CI pipeline for running the tests and packaging the application can be found at https://github.com/don4rolex/contacts/actions